OpenRailAssociation/osrd-website/content/docs/railway-wiki/signalling/spacing/ks/lzb/_index.en.md

       | ≤ 5 | 0,57 | 0,51 | 0,45 |
       | ≤ 12,5 | 0,51 | 0,45 | 0,39 |

-		*note for OSRD: deceleration in other tools is 0,5 for all passenger trains (note can be removed later)*
+		*possible further simplification for OSRD: deceleration in other LZB-modeling tools is 0,5 for all passenger trains*

    - For freight trains only two decelerations (permitted speed curve) were chosen.
 They cover all the relevant cases for freight trains with LZB.